aevivas/aws-tag-compliance-tf-deployments/README.md

     - Tag8
 ```

-You  can check the template `.default_tags.yml` in this folder or the file in `examples/.default_tags.yml` for an example.
+You can check the template `.default_tags.yml` in this folder more details or the file `examples/.default_tags.yml` for an working example.

 # Invoking the script

-## Checking the state file
+## Inspecting terraform state file for tag compliance

-You check the tag compliance in the plan file by running
+You check the tag compliance in the state file by invoking the script as follows:

 ```
 python application.py -v --input_type state --input_file terraform.tfstate
 ```

-## Checking the plan file
+## Inspecting terraform plan file for tag compliance

-First you need to generate a json output of your terraform plan using the following commands:
+Before you can inspect the plan file, you need to generate a json output of your terraform plan using the following commands:

 ```
 terraform plan -out terraform.plan terraform show -json terraform.plan | jq > terraform.plan.json
 ```

-and then You check the tag compliance in the plan file by running
+and you check the tag compliance in the plan file by invoking the script as follows:

 ```
 python application.py -v --input_type state --input_file terraform.plan.json
 ```

-The script will output which resources are not in compliance with your tag policies.
+The script will output the resources along with their compliance status.

 For more information about other arguments, invoke the script `python application.py --help`.